Glatiramer acetate: Adverse effects

+In the US, the prescription label includes a boxed warning about a rare but serious allergic reaction called anaphylaxis.

 Side effects may include a lump at the injection site (injection site reaction) in approximately 30% of users, and aches, fever, chills (flu-like symptoms) in approximately 10% of users.
 Side effect symptoms are generally mild in nature.
 A reaction that involves flushing, shortness of breath, anxiety and rapid heartbeat has been reported soon after injection in up to 5% of patients (usually after inadvertently injecting directly into a vein).
 These side effects subside within thirty minutes.
 Over time, a visible dent at a repeat-injection site can occur due to the local destruction of fat tissue, known as lipoatrophy, that may develop.

-More serious side effects have been reported for glatiramer acetate, according to the FDA's prescribing label, these include serious side effects to the cardiovascular, digestive (including the liver), hematopoietic, lymphatic, musculoskeletal, nervous, respiratory, and urogenital systems as well as special senses (in particular the eyes).
+More serious side effects have been reported for glatiramer acetate, according to the prescription label in the US.
+These include serious side effects to the cardiovascular, digestive (including the liver), hematopoietic, lymphatic, musculoskeletal, nervous, respiratory, and urogenital systems as well as special senses (in particular the eyes).
 Metabolic and nutritional disorders have also been reported; however a link between glatiramer acetate and these adverse effects has not been established.

-It may also cause Jessner lymphocytic infiltrate.